-Investing in our Communities, People & Lifestyle Our family-friendly Shire and supportive community spirit are underpinned by sustainable facilities and institutions that promote positive community, health, educational, and recreational outcomes.
-Expected Quarter Amended Overall Corporate Plan Activity Accountability Completion Completion Area of Operations Progress Measure of Su Progress Status Date By URBAN RENEWAL / REVITALISATION Director of Development and deli Council's Corporate Plan identifies the development of an Urban Renewal and Community Strategy 95% Revitalisation Policy as a key deliverable.
-The aim will be to provide guidance and Services and Quarterly Allocation of funding to structure around projects and initiatives that will progressively improve the amenity of Fconomic Strengthening Our in Policy / Strategy Economies & Supporting town over time.
-Development Growth Council's planning, Service level standard policies and investments PARKS & GARDENS | SPORT & RECREATION for key sites improve urban amenity and Director of Council maintains a range of parks, gardens and sport and recreation facilities. · Works programs, insp connectivity in Cloncurry.
-40% Infrastructure and Monthly Maintaining these to an appropriate standard is crucial to maintaining Cloncurry's audits, defect logging p Environment status as a tidy and attractive town. place to monitor adhere level agreements Council reduces waiting CHILDCARE SERVICES Director of Monthly numbers through appro Childcare services are over-subscribed in Cloncurry.
-Access to these services impacts Community reporting and infrastructure inves 50% on population attraction and retention.
-On that basis, any investment to reduce the Services and Quarterly Council manages risks waiting list by increasing capacity has the potential to deliver positive impacts for Economic facility through developr reviews Development population retention/attraction implementation of a bus Council supports, through direct investment or through facilitation and advocacy, childcare, and Out of School Hours Care services in Cloncurry.
-Director of CHILDCARE SERVICES · Council receives a "Me Community Council aspires toward achieving and maintaining a rating of "Meeting" or "Exceeding" 50% "Exceeding" rating for th Services and Annually the National Quality Standard across the seven (7) quality areas.
-Economic Early Learning Centre.
-Development uccess How successfully has this outcome been achieved for this quarter? livery of Policy / Policy developed and endorsed by to deliver items Council. • Nil budget allocated for Urban Renewal/Revitalisation. ds developed pections, program in ence to service Works programs being developed in Reflect. ing list opriate staff stments. s of operating oment and isiness plan Council has increased utilisation rates at the Child Care facility but waiting list numbers remain with demand for child care services high.
-Additional staff recruited during Q1 of casual staff, recruitment continues for ECT and new position created for Assistant Director.
+Our family-friendly Shire and supportive community spirit are underpinned by sustainable facilities and institutions that promote positive community, health, educational, and recreational outcomes.

+1 V mondo 4 How successfully has this Corporate Plan Activity Area of Operations Accountability Expected Completion By Quarter Progress Status Overall Progress Amended Completion Date Measure of Success outcome been achieved for this quarter?
+Strengthening Our Economies & Supporting Growth Council's planning, policies and investments improve urban amenity and connectivity in Cloncurry.
+URBAN RENEWAL / REVITALISATION Council's Corporate Plan identifies the development of an Urban Renewal and Revitalisation Policy as a key deliverable.
+The aim will be to provide guidance and structure around projects and initiatives that will progressively improve the amenity of town over time.
+Director of Community Services and Economic Development Quarterly • 95% Development and delivery of Policy / Strategy Allocation of funding to deliver items in Policy / Strategy Policy developed and endorsed by Council Nil budget allocated for Urban Renewal/Revitalisation Policy promoted with rates notice 1 enquiry received PARKS & GARDENS SPORT & RECREATION Council maintains a range of parks, gardens and sport and recreation facilities.
+Maintaining these to an appropriate standard is crucial to maintaining Cloncurry's status as a tidy and attractive town.
+Director of Infrastructure and Environment Monthly • 50% Service level standards developed for key sites Works programs, inspections, audits, defect logging program in place to monitor adherence to service level agreements Levels of Service session held in March 2023 inform all servicing requirements for Parks and Gardens / Town Streets.
+Still require dedicated works scheduling/programs to ensure appropriate resources can be allocated.
+Next step is to present the Service Levels to Council as part of budget adoption / Org Structure review (as required) Council supports, through direct investment or through facilitation and advocacy, childcare, and Out of School Hours Care services in Cloncurry.
+CHILDCARE SERVICES Childcare services are over-subscribed in Cloncurry.
+Access to these services impacts on population attraction and retention.
+On that basis, any investment to reduce the waiting list by increasing capacity has the potential to deliver positive impacts for population retention/attraction.
+Director of Community Services and Economic Development Monthly reporting Quarterly reviews 75% Council reduces waiting list numbers through appropriate staff and infrastructure investments.
+Council manages risks of operating facility through development and implementation of a business plan Council has increased utilisation rates at the Child Care facility but waiting list numbers remain with demand for child care services high.
+Additional staff recruited during Q1 of casual staff, recruitent continues for ECT and new position created for Assistant Director.
 Additional staff recruited during Q2 of casual educators, recruitment continues for ECT.
 Council has engaged a consultant to undertake the detailed design of a new child care centre, consultation has begun.
 Council has appointed a consultant to undertake the development of a business plan, work on this project is progressing.
-Council has successfully implemented innovative media strategy to support the recruitment of an ECT and Group leaders with an overwhelming number of applications received.
-Curry Kids Team members continue to progress their educational qualifications obtaining diploma qualification and engaging in further tertiary education, including advanced diploma and degree qualifications.
-RFQ scope for the development of the Curry Kids Business Plan has been prepared ready for release. leeting" or the Curry Kids Council is engaging with the Department of Education to secure intensive coaching and additional training and support for staff.
-Council has secured funding under the kindy uplift program to support the Kindy programming.
-Business plan to address opportunity to meet or exceed the NQS.
-Meeting in 3 out of 7 areas. of Education to secure intensive coaching and additional training and support for staff. • Council has secured funding under the kindy uplift program to support the Kindy programming. • Business plan to address opportunity to meet or exceed the NQS.
+Council has successfully implemented innovative media strategy to support the recruitment of an ECT and Group leaders with an overwhelming number of application received and appointment made.
+Curry Kids Team member continue to progress their educational qualifications obtaining diploma qualification and engaging in further tertiary education, including advanced diploma and degree qualifications.
+RFQ scope for the development of the Curry Kids Business Plan has been prepared ready for release.